 Brad Finkle, author of Holiday Hero: A Man's Manual for Holiday Lighting (Chronicle, 2003, San Francisco), suggests the pros and cons of net lighting.

-Easy to install and take down.
+Net lights are easy to install and take down.

-Usually available in three display modes—steady, blinking, and chasing.
+Nets are usually available in three display modes—steady, blinking, and chasing.

-More expensive than "regular" lights, even LEDs.
+Net lights are more expensive than "regular" lights, even LEDs.

-Often hard to find and the first to be purchased during the holiday season, which could result in an inconsistent look.
+They're often hard to find and the first to be purchased during the holiday season, which could result in an inconsistent look.

 Because they're available in a limited range of sizes, it may be a challenge to cover all of your shrubberies.